 Employment & Education

-Labor market conditions are of great importance in rural America as elsewhere, having a powerful impact on both individual and community well-being.
+Labor market conditions substantially impact both individual and community well-being.
 Important indicators of labor market conditions include the unemployment rate, employment growth, and earnings levels.

-- Factors affecting earnings differences between metro and nonmetro areas
+- Factors affecting earnings differences between metro and nonmetro areas; and

 - Trends in nonmetro educational attainment, including unemployment and poverty rates by attainment level.